“Why can’t I lose weight, Steve?”

 And that’s what we’re after: the truth on why weight loss is so tough to achieve.

-Why “Eat less and move more” sounds nice in theory, but is insulting to those who KNOW this, try their best, and yet the scale just doesn’t budge.
+Why “eat less and move more” sounds nice in theory, but is insulting to those who KNOW this, try their best, and still can’t lose weight.

 We’ll tackle today’s topic with statistics, science, and plenty of Harry Potter analogies.
 This is Nerd Fitness after all.